brandon-kev-smith/Lunar-Lander/README.md

 ## High Scores

 High scores are saved to the browser.
-In order to be added to the high scores list you must complete both level safely.
+In order to be added to the high scores list you must complete both levels safely.
 High scores are calculated based on the amount of fuel used in each of the levels.
 Only the top 5 high scores will persist.